We will show you lots of ways to wear a scarf and style your scarf in many different ways.

 A scarf can also cover or distract from areas of your body that you aren’t so keen on.
 For example, you can use a colorful scarf to draw the attention up to your face and away from your hips if you are a pear shape and want to create more balance in your outfit.

-Read on for inspiration on how to wear your scarf, as well as 5 different ways to knot your scarf.
+Read on for inspiration on how to wear your scarf, as well as 5 different ways to tie your scarf.

 Check out this article for more ideas on dressing the pear shape.